gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 tradeoff belonged to me.

 I had planned to contribute the accelerator to CPython, so the rejection changed more than its package name.
-The core developers' reasoning still held: code in the standard library must build across its platform range and remain maintainable for decades.
+The core developers' reasoning held: code in the standard library must build across its platform range and remain maintainable for decades.
 Hand-written vector paths create a permanent cost while `HTMLParser` and a possible shared `xml.escape` design remain unsettled.
 PyPI moved that cost to the project choosing the speedup.

 I took the experiment to PyPI, outside the standard library's portability constraint.
 Three functions grew into [turbohtml](https://turbohtml.readthedocs.io/), a typed HTML toolkit over one C core.
 It matches `html.escape`, `html.unescape`, and `html.parser` byte for byte.
-The toolkit also builds trees, runs CSS and XPath queries, serializes output, and sanitizes input.
+The toolkit builds trees, runs CSS and XPath queries, serializes output, and sanitizes input.
 Its remaining APIs minify HTML, CSS, or JavaScript; extract metadata; and parse URLs.
 I used one test for each addition: find work the toolkit can omit without changing its answer.

-The scope widened because these functions multiply across applications.
+I widened the scope because applications call these functions in many places.
 Web rendering escapes each fragment.
 Parsing unescapes each text run and tokenizes each document.
 Scrapers repeat those operations across page collections.
 Removing a constant amount of work from one call becomes consequential when a process makes millions of calls.
 C removes the interpreter dispatch per character; the larger gains require reducing the characters and allocations the native code touches.

 The first measurements established the size of the gap.
 These [pyperf](https://pyperf.readthedocs.io) results compare